 Reasons to Offer Common Stock below NAV.
-The Company believes that market conditions will provide attractive opportunities to deploy capital.
-In 2007, the debt and equity capital markets in the United States began to experience disturbance caused by, among other things, significant write-offs in the financial services sector relating to subprime mortgages, the failure of certain major financial institutions and the re-pricing of credit risk, among other things.
-These events, along with the deterioration of the housing market, led to worsening general economic conditions, which adversely impacted the broader financial and credit markets and have reduced the availability of debt and equity capital for the market as a whole and financial firms in particular.
-These factors accelerated during the last half of 2008 and much of 2009, and the number of investors selling assets in order to repay debt or meet equity redemption requirements or other obligations has increased significantly.
-This dynamic created forced selling that has negatively impacted valuations of debt securities in most markets.
-This negative pressure on valuations has contributed to significant unrealized write-downs of debt investments of many finance companies, including investments in the Company's portfolio.
-However, the change in market conditions also has had beneficial effects for capital providers, including more favorable pricing of risk and more creditor-friendly contractual terms.
-Further, although valuations have partially recovered, additional opportunity remains in the secondary market.
-Accordingly, for firms that continue to have access to capital, the current environment should provide investment opportunities on more favorable terms than were available prior to the recession.
+The Company believes that market conditions may from time to time provide attractive opportunities to deploy capital.
+Over the preceding several years, the global capital markets had experienced a period of disruption as evidenced by a lack of liquidity in the debt capital markets, significant write-offs in the financial services sector, the re-pricing of credit risk in the broadly syndicated credit market and the failure of certain major financial institutions.
+Despite actions of the United States federal government and foreign governments, these events contributed to worsening general economic conditions that materially and adversely impacted the broader financial and credit markets and reduced the availability of debt and equity capital for the market as a whole and financial services firms in particular.
+During that period of time, many investors sold assets in order to repay debt or meet equity redemption requirements or other obligations.
+This dynamic created forced selling (which could return should global markets experience future disruption of the past credit cycle) that had negatively impacted valuations of debt securities in most markets.
+This negative pressure on valuations had contributed to significant unrealized write-downs of debt investments of many finance companies, including investments in the Company's portfolio.
+However, these changes in the market conditions also had beneficial effects for capital providers, including more favorable pricing of risk and more creditor-friendly contractual terms.
+Further, although valuations had partially recovered during that period of time, additional opportunity remained in the secondary market.
+Accordingly, for those firms that continued to have access to capital, such an environment had the potential to provide investment opportunities on more favorable terms than would otherwise have been available.
 The Company's ability to take advantage of these opportunities is dependent upon its access to capital.

 As a BDC and a RIC, for tax purposes, the Company is dependent on its ability to raise capital through the sale of common stock.
 RICs generally must distribute substantially all of their earnings from dividends, interest and short-term gains to stockholders as dividends in order to achieve pass-through tax treatment, which prevents the Company from using those earnings to support new investments.
 Further, for the same reason BDCs, in order to borrow money or issue preferred stock, must maintain a debt to equity ratio of not more than 1:1, which requires the Company to finance its investments with at least as much common equity as debt and preferred stock in the aggregate.

-Therefore, to continue to build the Company s investment portfolio, and thereby support maintenance and growth of the Company s dividends, the Company endeavors to maintain consistent access to capital through the public and private equity markets enabling it to take advantage of investment opportunities as they arise.
+Therefore, to continue to build the Company's investment portfolio, and thereby support maintenance and growth of the Company's dividends, the Company endeavors to maintain consistent access to capital through the public and private equity markets enabling it to take advantage of investment opportunities as they arise.

 Even though the underlying performance of a particular portfolio company may not necessarily indicate impairment or its inability to repay all principal and interest in full, the volatility in the debt capital markets may continue to negatively impact the valuations of debt investments and result in further unrealized write-downs of those debt investments.
-These unrealized write-downs, as well as unrealized write-downs based on the underlying performance of the Company s portfolio companies, if any, negatively impact stockholders equity and the resulting debt to equity ratio.
+These unrealized write-downs, as well as unrealized write-downs based on the underlying performance of the Company's portfolio companies, if any, negatively impact stockholders' equity and the resulting debt to equity ratio.